What Is a Cleft Lip?

-- Others extend from the lip through the upper gum and into the nostril (a complete cleft lip).
+- Others extend completely through the upper lip and gum into the nostril (a complete cleft lip).
 This can make the baby's nose look wider and shorter than normal, especially when there are clefts on both sides of the lip.

 What Causes Cleft Lip?

 During the first 6 to 10 weeks of pregnancy, the bones and skin of a baby's upper jaw, nose, and mouth normally come together (fuse) to form the roof of the mouth and the upper lip.
 A cleft lip happens when parts of the upper lip and/or gum do not fuse together completely.